Catacombs (2007 film): Plot

-She has scarcely returned when the Prefecture of Police burst in and interrupt the rave.
-Victoria is caught up in a mob and hits her head, and when she regains consciousness she is alone in the catacombs.
+She has scarcely returned when the Prefecture of Police burst in to break up the rave and she is caught up in a mob and knocked unconscious.
+When she wakes up she is alone in the catacombs again.
 She encounters a man named Henri who tries to help her, but every exit they come to is blocked.
-Henri falls through a rotted walkway while they are searching for a way out and injures his leg.
-Victoria tries to help him, but eventually gives up; she takes his map and leaves him in the dark, striking out on her own.
-When she finds an exit she is frightened by someone on the other side trying to get in, and she flees, fearing it is the Antichrist.
+Henri falls through a rotted walkway and injures his leg.
+Victoria tries to help him, but eventually gives up, taking his map and leaving him in the dark.
+When she finds an exit she is frightened by someone on the other side trying to get in and she flees, fearing it is the Antichrist.
 After a chase through the tunnels, she hides behind a wall column, armed with a mining pick.
 When the pursuer approaches, she strikes out blindly with the pick and hits him.

 Shortly after, Carolyn and her friends show up and tell Victoria that it was all just a prank.
 They wonder why Victoria is crying until they notice Jean-Michel lying dead, felled by the blow of Victoria's pick.
-Carolyn severely scolds Victoria, who then kills the former and her remaining friends out of spite.
-Escaping at last from the catacombs, Victoria returns to the airport in a taxi and repeats the voice-over line which started the film.
+Carolyn severely scolds Victoria, who responds by killing her and her remaining friends.
+Escaping at last from the catacombs, Victoria returns to the airport in a taxi and repeats a voice-over line which started the film.